Burling graphs revisited, part II: Structure: New examples of non-Burling graphs

 \begin{proof} Suppose $G$ is a flower with a hole $H$ as in the definition.
 Let $v$ be the pivot of $H$, and $u, w$ the two neighbors of $v$ in $H$.
 So, $H_{uv}$ and $H$ form a domino, and by Lemma~\ref{l:domino}, one of the two vertices $ u $ and $ v $ should be the pivot of one of the two holes, and a subordinate vertex of the other.
 Notice that $ u $ cannot be a pivot of any of the two holes because $ uv $ is an arc.
 So, $v$ is a subordinate vertex of $H_{uv}$.
 Similarly, $v$ is a subordinate vertex of $H_{vw}$.
 Hence, $H_{vw}$ and $H_{uv}$ contradict Lemma~\ref{l:dumbbell} (since $H_{vw}$ and $H_{uv}$ form a dumbbell). \end{proof}

 A \emph{wheel} is a graph made of hole $H$ called the \emph{rim} together with a vertex $c$ called the \emph{center} that has at least three neighbors in $H$.
-Wheels are restricted frame graphs (see Theorem A.1. and Figure 7 in \cite{Chalopin2014}).
-It was already claimed by Scott and Seymour in private communication that wheels are not derived graph, and independently, Davies also proved it recently.
+Wheels are restricted frame graphs (see Theorem A.1.\ and Figure 7 in \cite{Chalopin2014}).
+It was claimed by Scott and Seymour in private communication that wheels are not derived graphs, and independently, Davies also proved it recently.
+The first written proof of the theorem that we are aware of is in the master's thesis of the first author, see \cite{report}.